seL4/docs/processes/conduct.md

 1. Remarks that violate the seL4 standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (No swearing is allowed in commit messages or post headings, but is tolerated elsewhere provided it should never target another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.
 3. Moderators will first respond to such remarks with a warning.
-4. If the warning is unheeded, we will take steps to temporarily restrict your interaction with the project, by e.g. kicking you from IRC or locking the relevant GitHub issue.
+4. If the warning is unheeded, we will take steps to temporarily restrict your interaction with the project, by e.g. kicking you from a forum or mailing list, or locking the relevant GitHub issue.
 5. If the user comes back and continues to make trouble, they will be banned, i.e., indefinitely excluded.
 6. Moderators may choose at their discretion to un-ban the user if it was a first offense and they offer the offended party a genuine apology.
 7. If a moderator bans someone and you think it was unjustified, please take it up with that moderator, or with a different moderator, **in private**.
 Public complaints about bans are not allowed via any of our communication channels.